post-self/post-self.ink/content/stories/prophecies.md

 It was only another minute or two of waiting before Hasher waved to get their attention, gesturing to three paper cups sitting on the bar, ready for them.
 Slow Hours dropped the cone of silence and winced at the sudden barrage of sounds that followed.
 She turned her hearing down a few ticks.
 "Thank you," she said, bowing.
 "By the way, we were hoping to meet up with a cocladist of ours.
 She is a skunk, a furry, built rather like myself."
 She gestured down at herself — human, instead, with pale skin and curly black hair tied up in a messy bun, but stocky and short.
 "Black fur, white stripe, a little jumpy.
 Have you seen her around?"

 Wiping their hands on a towel hooked into the strings of their apron, Hasher nodded, tilting their head over toward the couch full of robots.
-"The one who was sleeping there the last few weeks, I'm guessing?"
+"The one who was sleeping there the last few days, I'm guessing?"

 "Sleeping?"
 Slow Hours asked, frowning.

 "Yeah.
 She would just kind of curl up at one end for a few hours and nap.
 No biggie, of course, and we all liked her.
 She only ever slept while things were slow, and she'd always move when asked."
 They broke out into a grin again, shrugging.
 "Or when it got too loud.
 Or when it got too quiet.
-Or just every now and then for no reason we could figure out, but she was always very polite about it."
+Or just every now and then for no reason we could figure out — very stimmy type — but she was always very polite about it."

 "Yes, that would be her," she said, smiling.
 "Well, thank you very much.
 Did she leave recently?"